Coins of the Hong Kong dollar

 The Hong Kong coinage, including 10¢, 20¢, 50¢, $1, $2, $5 & $10, is issued by Hong Kong Monetary Authority on behalf of the Government of Hong Kong.
 From 1863 until 1992, these coins were embossed with the reigning British monarch's effigy.
 Since 1 January 1993, a new series depicting the bauhinia flower was gradually issued, including a new denomination of $10.
 Since the beginning of the coin replacement programme on 1 January 1993, over 585 million coins featuring Queen Elizabeth II have been withdrawn from circulation.
 However, these coins remain legal tender.

-The total value of coins in circulation in Hong Kong can be found in Monthly Statistical Bulletin and the Annual Report.
+The total value of coins in circulation in Hong Kong can be found in the Monthly Statistical Bulletin and the Annual Report.

 Historical denominations

 Discontinued denominations

 The following coin denominations are no longer circulated by the HKMA.